raulcortes1300/smart-pump/README.md

 # Coding Challenge Project

 This project was developed as a coding challenge.
 Due to personal constraints, I wasn’t able to fully complete all the requirements, but the project has reached a viable MVP stage with some core functionality implemented.
-I am working to add more features today, so if possible, a review tomorrow will showcase a more complete version of the project.

 ## Requirements